 Imagine running in cool air through historic neighborhoods with cheering crowds streetside, under stately oak-lined streets and around pristine University Lakes where a Louisiana sunrise reflects on the water.

-The sixth annual Louisiana Marathon weekend, billed as Rendezvous6 will unfold in Baton Rouge the weekend of January 13-15, 2017.
+The Louisiana Marathon weekend will unfold in Baton Rouge the weekend of January 18-20, 2019.
 Think you aren’t ready for 26.2 miles?
 No worries.
 The multirace format has distances for everyone.
 Choose from the full marathon, half-marathon, quarter marathon, 5K or kids marathon.
 Each course is fast, flat and festive.